Leapus/hamcreek/README.md

 Upcoming features: I'm new to DMR and have never used it before, but when I get it figured out, I will look into adding support for contacts and so forth.

+* I just fixed a nasty bug which was leaving out the leading zeroes to the right of the decimal place in frequencies

 TODO: